Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: The Proposed R-FAST Algorithm

-The algorithm is constituted by three main steps: \textbf{i) Local descent.} With $z_i^t$ being a proxy to the stochastic $\nabla F(\cdot)$, each agent $i$ firstly performs an approximate stochastic gradient descent on $x_i^t$ at (S1), generating the intermediate result $v_i^{t+1}$.
-The agent will then communicate with its neighbors over the two directed sub-graphs $\mathcal{G}(W)$ and $\mathcal{G}(A)$ in order to: 1) force consensus on $v_i^{t+1}$ to form the next estimate $x_i^{t+1}$, and 2) update the gradient tracking variable $z_i^t$. \textbf{ii) Local communication for consensus and gradient-tracking.} At step (S2, a), the agent forms $x_i^{t+1}$ as a weighted average of its most recent $v_i^{t+1}$ and the $v$ variables received from its in-neighbors, using the weights $w_{ij}.$ For any $v_j$ variable from $j \in \mathcal{N}_{i}^{\text{in}}(W)$, agent $i$ will not be able to understand the extent of how outdated $v_j$ currently is.
-However, among all $v_j$ variables being available to $i$, agent $i$ is able to pick up the most updated one, because each agent attaches its local iteration counter for any information packet it sends out.
-Thus we use $\tau^t_{v,ij}$ to denote $j$'s largest local iteration counter attached to the $v_j$ variable, which is picked up by agent $i$ when forming $x_i^{t+1}.$ Regarding the update of $z$ variables, we adopt the robust tracking method from \cite{tian2020achieving}.
-Agent $i$ maintains variables $\rho_{ji}$ as the running sum of $z_i$ (up to some scaling factor) over time for each out-neighbor $j\in \mathcal{N}_{i}^{\text{out}}(A),$ and also a buffer variable $\tilde{\rho}_{ij}$ for each in-neighbor $j\in \mathcal{N}_{i}^{\text{in}}(A).$ It picks up the most updated $\rho_{ij} $ for each $j\in \mathcal{N}_{i}^{\text{in}}(A)$ among all the available.
+The algorithm consists of three main steps: \textbf{i) Local descent.} With $z_i^t$ being a proxy to the stochastic $\nabla F(\cdot)$, each node $i$ firstly performs an approximate stochastic gradient descent on $x_i^t$ using step size $\gamma^t$ at (S1), generating the intermediate result $v_i^{t+1}$.
+The node will then communicate with its neighbors over the two directed sub-graphs $\mathcal{G}(W)$ and $\mathcal{G}(A)$ in order to: 1) force consensus on $v_i^{t+1}$ to form the next estimate $x_i^{t+1}$, and 2) update the gradient tracking variable $z_i^t$. \textbf{ii) Local communication for consensus and gradient-tracking.} At step (S2, a), the node forms $x_i^{t+1}$ as a weighted average of its most recent $v_i^{t+1}$ and the $v$ variables received from its in-neighbors, using the weights $w_{ij}.$ For any $v_j$ variable from $j \in \mathcal{N}_{i}^{\text{in}}(W)$, node $i$ will not be able to understand the extent of how outdated $v_j$ currently is.
+However, among all $v_j$ variables being available to $i$, node $i$ is able to pick up the most updated one, because each node attaches its local iteration counter for any information packet it sends out.
+Thus we use $\tau^t_{v,ij}$ to denote $j$'s largest local iteration counter attached to the $v_j$ variable, which is picked up by node $i$ when forming $x_i^{t+1}.$ Regarding the update of $z$ variables, we adopt the robust tracking method from \cite{tian2020achieving}.
+Node $i$ maintains variables $\rho_{ji}$ as the running sum of $z_i$ (up to some scaling factor) over time for each out-neighbor $j\in \mathcal{N}_{i}^{\text{out}}(A),$ and also a buffer variable $\tilde{\rho}_{ij}$ for each in-neighbor $j\in \mathcal{N}_{i}^{\text{in}}(A).$ It picks up the most updated $\rho_{ij} $ for each $j\in \mathcal{N}_{i}^{\text{in}}(A)$ among all the available.
 The index notation $\tau_{\rho, ij}^t$ possesses the same logic as $\tau_{v, ij}^t$, but for the $\rho$ variable now.
 The difference $\rho_{ij}^{\tau_{\rho,ij}^t} - \tilde{\rho}_{ij}^t$ captures the sum of the scaled $ z_j$ variables generated by $j$ but unseen by $i$ until $i$'s $t$-th local iteration.
 In addition, it samples a random local gradient $\nabla f_i(x_i^{t+1};\zeta_i^{t+1})$ at $x_i^{t+1}$.
-With all the information ready, agent $i$ generates $z_i^{t+1/2}$ at (S2, b), through adding the new gradient sample $\nabla f_i(x_i^{t+1};\zeta_i^{t+1})$ while clearing out the old $\nabla f_i(x_i^{t};\zeta_i^{t})$.
-Afterwards, $z_i^{t+1/2}$ is used to update $z_i^{t+1}$ and $\rho_{ji}^{t+1}$ respectively at step (S2, c). \textbf{iii) Update the buffer variables.} After sending the information packets to its out-neighbors at (S3), agent $i$ set the buffer variable $\tilde{\rho}$ as most recently consumed $\rho$ variable at step (S4).
+With all the information ready, node $i$ generates $z_i^{t+1/2}$ at (S2, b), through adding the new gradient sample $\nabla f_i(x_i^{t+1};\zeta_i^{t+1})$ while clearing out the old $\nabla f_i(x_i^{t};\zeta_i^{t})$.
+Afterwards, $z_i^{t+1/2}$ is used to update $z_i^{t+1}$ and $\rho_{ji}^{t+1}$ respectively at step (S2, c). \textbf{iii) Update the buffer variables.} After sending the information packets to its out-neighbors at (S3), node $i$ set the buffer variable $\tilde{\rho}$ as most recently consumed $\rho$ variable at step (S4).
 Lastly, it increase the local iteration counter at (S5).
-Thanks to the introduction of robust gradient tracking scheme, the proposed algorithm is able to deal with unpredictable package loss due to the fact the running-sum variable $\rho$ maintains all the historical information regarding the gradient $z$.
+Thanks to the introduction of robust gradient tracking scheme, the proposed algorithm is able to deal with unpredictable packet losses due to the fact the running-sum variable $\rho$ maintains all the historical information regarding the gradient $z$.
+To further illustrate the above process, Fig.~\ref{communication pattern} is introduced to show the role of variables maintained by each node in Algorithm~\ref{Myalgorithm_R-FAST}.